So, you have decided to spend more time at the park and brave ‘O’ circuit hike. Excellent decision !!!

 Before proceeding, read “Patagonia Packing List” for a detailed list of things to consider/pack for the trek.

-Also read, ‘W Itinerary’ to learn about details on how to reach the park and park info.
+Also read, ‘W Itinerary’ to learn about details on how to get to Torres Del Paine and other logistics.

 We started the hike at Laguna Amarga entrance because, the first two days are relatively flat and thats when the backpacks are at their heaviest.

 As I have discussed in W Trek article, the only entry point to Torres Del Paine is through Puerto Natales.